This is how I kick off just about every one of my (often v dramatic) stories. The phrase demands attention. It heightens the anticipation. I love it.

 My point is, even gender neutrality has a masculine tilt.
 And that’s not fair to men!
 Gender neutrality means neutrality in every direction.

-So what do we do
+So what do we do you guys humans?

 Start greeting men with salutations like “Hey, ladies!” and refer to our entire species as womankind, duh.